crisostomi/gladia-website/content/publication/maggioli-2021-orthogonalized/index.md

 publishDate: '2023-02-08T15:41:51.287187Z'
 publication_types:
 - '1'
-abstract: Abstract We propose a novel approach for the approximation and transfer of signals across 3D shapes.
+abstract: We propose a novel approach for the approximation and transfer of signals across 3D shapes.
 The proposed solution is based on taking pointwise polynomials of the Fourier-like Laplacian eigenbasis, which provides a compact and expressive representation for general signals defined on the surface.
 Key to our